 Armenia faces major natural hazard risk from earthquakes, floods, and landslides, with additional risk from hail and drought.
-More than 80 percent of Armenians are at risk of exposure to catastrophic events.
-Located in the high activity Alps-Himalaya seismic zone, the country has historically been prone to earthquakes, including the devastating 1988 Spitak earthquake which killed over 25,000 people.
-These events have the potential to cause significant damage.
-An earthquake which occurs once every 250 years could affect 73 percent of the country's GDP.
+More than 80% of Armenians are at risk of exposure to catastrophic events.
+Located on the high activity Alps-Himalaya seismic zone, the country has historically been prone to earthquakes, including the devastating 1988 Spitak earthquake that killed over 25,000 people.
+These events have the potential to cause cause significant damage, an every 250 year earthquake could affect 73% of the country's GDP.

-Flooding also poses serious dangers, threatening half of the country’s territory in medium-altitude mountainous areas.
-Flooding in 2010 caused an estimated $10 million in damage, and a once every quarter century event could affect six percent or more of the country's GDP.
+Flooding also pose series danger, threatening half of the country’s territorymainly in medium-altitude mountainous areas.
+Flooding in 2010 caused an estimated $10 million in damage, and an every 25-year event could affect 6% or more of the country's GDP.

-The Government of Armenia increasingly recognizes disaster risk management (DRM) as an important tool for the country’s development.
-In the two decades since the Spitak earthquake, the government has passed significant legislation to improve risk reduction and emergency management systems, such as the 2008 Law on Prevention of Emergency Situations.
-In 2010, the government established a National Platform for Disaster Risk Reduction, which aims to coordinate and consolidate DRM efforts.
-In 2012, it developed a National Strategy on Disaster Risk Reduction, along with an action plan.
+The Government of Armenia increasingly recognizes disaster risk management (DRM) as important for the country’s development.
+In the two decades since the Spitak earthquake, the government has passed significant legislation to improve risk reduction and emergency management systems, including the 2008 Law on Prevention of Emergency Situations.
+Additionally, in 2010, the government established a National Platform for Disaster Risk Reduction, which aims to coordinate and consolidate efforts in this area.
+It also developed a National Strategy on Disaster Risk Reduction in 2012 and a related action plan.

 To advance its DRM agenda, government priorities include: